The Future Looks Bright For Devils Mackenzie BlackwoodPosted: Updated:

 "That's when you're lifestyle and habits come into place” said Blackwood.
 For sure, I mean, you can't just get content with where you’re at.
 You can't get down on some failures.
 You have to stay level and keep going, stay even keel.”

-The twenty-two year old's poised and laid back nature goes well with his mature and wise beyond his years personality.
+The 22 year old's poised and laid back nature goes well with his mature and wise beyond his years personality.
 It’s the intangibles, characteristics of the players that we we can’t teach.
 They simply get it or they don’t.

 “You know you almost forget how young he is still” said New Jersey Devils goalie Cory Schneider.
 “It’s great to see a young guy kind of have success and feel good about his game.
 So, you want to help him and support him.
 Simply reinforce that he’s doing the right thing.”